Adiantum

 -

-Most commonly known as maidenhair or walking ferns, they are members of the Ribbon-fern family (Pteridaceae).
+Most commonly known as maidenhair or walking ferns, they are members of the ribbon-fern family (Pteridaceae).
 The native range of this genus is cosmopolitan, found throughout North America and on most continents.
 Two commonly cultivated species are native to North Carolina, including Adiantum capillus-veneris (Southern maidenhair fern), and Adiantum pedatum (Northern maidenhair fern).
 The name of the genus was derived from adiontos, the Greek word for unwetted and refers to the capacity of fronds to repel water.
 The common name maidenhair came from the thin dark rachi on the fronds.
-The common name walking fern refers to the ability of the fern to create new plants when the tip of the leaflets touch the ground.
+The common name walking fern refers to the ability of the fern to create new plants when the tips of the leaflets touch the ground.

 Maidenhair ferns generally prefer shady areas and soils that are organic, moist and well-drained.
 They can be found naturally in bottomlands or wet vertical rock walls but have become endangered in North Carolina due to a loss of habitat.